pablosalvador10/gbbai-llmops-orchestrators/README.md

 # Guide to Orchestrating Large Language Models (LLMs) <img src="./utils/images/azure_logo.png" alt="Azure Logo" style="width:30px;height:30px;"/>

+> This is an early preview and will undergo modifications and changes until the open-source release at the end of February.

 This repository provides comprehensive guidance on building end-to-end AI applications using Large Language Models (LLMs) and other Azure AI technologies.
 It covers various orchestration strategies, offering a roadmap from the initial setup to the deployment of sophisticated LLM applications in the Azure environment.

 ## Orchestrators to Build Large Language Models (LLMs)